-Based on BMW’s CLAR modular platform, the new BMW X3 2018 will be lighter, spacious feature loaded and highly fuel efficient.
+Based on BMW’s CLAR modular platform, the new BMW X3 2018 is lighter, spacious feature loaded and highly fuel efficient.

-The much-awaited new BMW X3 2018 has been revealed at the company’s Spartanburg plant in the USA.
-It will go on sale in the American market by the end of this year, while the India launch could take place towards the end of 2018.
+The much-awaited new BMW X3 2018 has been launched in the Indian car market at Rs 49.99 lakh (ex-showroom).
+It is available in two variants – Expedition and Luxury Line.
 The new model is developed on the BMW’s new CLAR modular platform, which is claimed to be very light.
 The same platform was used to develop new 7 Series that is also lighter & more efficient than the previous model.

 Thanks to the new platform, the new BMW X3 dimensions have been increased that returns into spacious cabin.
 The vehicle also has less kerb weight compared to the outgoing second generation X3.
 Measuring 4,716mm in length, 1,897mm in width and 1,676mm in height, the new X3 model is 61mm longer, 17mm wider and 16mm higher than the previous car.
 Adding to it, the wheelbase has been increased by 54mm to 2,864mm.
 This architecture has been developed with a mixture of high-strength steel, aluminium and carbon fibre, which allow this frame to be light and sturdy.
 Adding to it, the SUV is also claimed to be the safest BMW structure till date.
 This platform is versatile enough to accommodate various body styles and powertrains of BMW sedan and SUV series.
 Adding to it, the CLAR frame has been designed for RWD drivetrain.

 Despite being bigger in size, the new BMW X3 is claimed to be 55kg lighter than the outgoing model.
-The reduction in weight is achieved with the use of lightweight metals and alloys, including hot-formed high-tensile steel within the floorpan, etc. The new BMW X3 will be available in three trim levels – xLine, M Sport and Luxury Line.
-It looks sharper, thanks to revised “three-dimensional” kidney grille with sleek hexagonal LED headlamps, heavily sculpted bonnet and prominent creases.
+The reduction in weight is achieved with the use of lightweight metals and alloys, including hot-formed high-tensile steel within the floorpan, etc. It looks sharper, thanks to revised “three-dimensional” kidney grille with sleek hexagonal LED headlamps, and heavily sculpted bonnet and prominent creases.
 Lower bumper has been redesigned and the nose now sits more upright to give a more aggressive look.
 The rear gets 3D looking LED taillights and sloping roofline.
 BMW has also added several elements for drag reductions, such as active louvers in the front grille, roof mounted spoiler and underbody cladding.

 Based on the BMW’s Cluster Architecture (CLAR) platform, the new X3 is bigger than the previous model.
 It measures 4,716mm in length, 1,897mm in width and 1,676mm in hight, which makes it 61mm longer, 17mm wider and 16mm taller than the previous model.
 The wheelbase has also been raised by 54mm to 2,864mm, which turns into spacious cabin.
 It is claimed to be 55kgs lighter than the 2nd generation X3, and the kerb weight of the car stands at 1,750kg.